RootAccessHackerspace/handbook/source/policies/rules.md

 ## 3. Safety rules are written in blood.
 Avoid blood.

 Follow our {doc}`/safety/guidelines` and {doc}`/safety/tools` at all times, and encourage others to do the same.
-Materials of a dangerous, flammable, or explosive character that might unreasonably increase the danger of a fire or explosion are strictly prohibited.
+Additionally, for everyone's safety, firearms and ammunition of any kind, as well as materials of a dangerous, flammable, or explosive character that might unreasonably increase the danger of a fire or explosion, are strictly prohibited at the hackerspace.

 ## 4. Tools are for members.